 The Barber Fine Art Library is located on the ground floor of the Barber.
-The library is a specialist research level collection of over 50,000 books, exhibition catalogues and sale catalogues on Western art covering most of the major European schools of painting from the early Renaissance to twenty-first century, the history of collecting, and also some Byzantine art.
-Although many items are available for loan, the majority of items in the Barber Fine Art Library are for reference use only.
+The library is a specialist research level collection of books, exhibition catalogues and sale catalogues on Western art covering most of the major European schools of painting from the early Renaissance to the twenty-first century, the history of collecting, and also some Byzantine art.
+The items in the Barber Fine Art Library are for reference use only.
+Books formerly available for loan from the Barber Fine Art Library have been relocated to the new Main Library when it opened in September 2016.
 Books on African art, Ancient art, oriental art, and on the decorative arts are located in the Main Library and the Orchard Learning Resource Centre.
 The Barber Institute and its interiors have grade II listed status and has undergone very few alterations except for the provision of up to date IT facilities.
 The tables and chairs were designed by Gordon Russell.
 The Main Reading Room functions as a dedicated quiet study space.

 Large Reading Room